noelwelsh/noelwelsh.com/content/posts/2025-11-25-building-an-id-scheme.md

 +++
-title = "Designing an ID Generation Scheme"
+title = "Designing Custom UUIDs"
 +++

 Of my recent projects, one of the most fun was creating an algorithm for generating unique identifiers.